Lukeino/UnityLibrary/README.md

 # UnityLibrary
 This is a collection of my libraries that I have used for my projects on Unity.

-## GUIDE

-**REQUIREMENTS**
-- Unity Engine v2021.3.4f1 or higher
-- Visual Studio 2022 Community + "Game Development with Unity" extension

-**STEP-BY-STEP GUIDE**
-1. Download this repository
-2. Open your Unity project
-3. Choose a script (file.cs) and place it inside your ASSETS folder
-4. Create your own script and write *using libraryname* at the beginning of your script to implement the library
-5. That's it!
-Now you can use the functions!
-Make sure to read the documentation for each script to learn how to use the functions!

 ---

 ## What is Unity?